Tell us about your case and our attorneys will contact you promptly

 Durham is the fourth most populated city in North Carolina, home to Duke and North Carolina Central University.
 The hustle and bustle of the city and streets can increase the likelihood of being involved in a car crash.
 If you or or a loved one was seriously injured in a car accident, you likely sustained serious injuries, have mounting medical bills, and feel overwhelmed and anxious.

-At the Law Offices of Naomi Ellis, PLLC, we understand, which is why we provide one-on-one compassionate representation to each client.
+At Naomi Ellis Law, we understand, which is why we provide one-on-one compassionate representation to each client.
 If you are suffering after an accident, contact our office today to discuss your legal options.

 Terrible Car accident in Durham needing a lawyer.